 pSeven Enterprise provides not only secure mechanics to store credentials but also allows to use them in the connector blocks in the workflows.
 Dedicated “Secret” datatype allows users to simply type their personal credentials as a string or select a previously used values that are stored in personal protected vaults.

 However, the collaborative nature of pSeven Enterprise implies even more control over such settings.
-Imagine that you share a workflow with such credentials with your colleague – you not only don’t want him to see your password (even if it's encrypted) and username, but you also want to force him to specify his own.
+Imagine that you share a workflow with such credentials with your colleagues – you not only don’t want them to see your password (even if it's encrypted) and username, but you also want to force them to specify their own.

-With the Personal Parameter (PP) setting you can mark any port of any block as your private setting and anyone who works with the same workflow in the shared mode will be forced to specify his own values for his own runs.
-Everyone will see and use only his own values, while using the same shared workflow!
+With the Personal Parameter (PP) setting you can mark any port of any block as your private setting and anyone who works with the same workflow in the shared mode will be forced to specify their own values for their own runs.
+Everyone will see and use only their own values, while using the same shared workflow!

 Go to page navigate_nextAppsHub in pSeven Enterprise enables ultimate democratization of engineering routines.
 It is a corporate collection of workflow-powered web apps, which can be executed via user interface in your browser or via API to be used as simulation web services.